 Blair Atholl Bike Hire is one of the best areas for off road cycling in Scotland.
 Atholl Estates has numerous off road routes suitable for all abilities.
 Blair Castle Caravan Park sells a trail guide which you will find invaluable.

-Pitlochry has Escape Route and Dunkeld there is Base Camp Bikes.
+Pitlochry has Escape Route and in Dunkeld there is Base Camp Bikes.

-The Pitlochry area is best known for the 81 mile closed route event Etape Caledonia which started life back in 2007.
-Twelve years on and with more events offering closed road cycle events the event is struggling to attract the interest it once did.
+The Pitlochry area is best known for Britain's first long distance closed route event, Etape Caledonia which started life back in 2007.

 Watch a short intro then probably some of the best footage of the cycle leap off the bridge.
 (2mins 18 secs).
 Adam Flint of Progression Bikes, jumping off the Garry Bridge at the Pass of Killiecrankie, 2 miles north of Pitlochry.
 The leap was organised for the 28th February, as 2012 was a leap year – the idea was leaping in to the extra February day 29th.